The regularity theory for the Mumford-Shah functional on the plane: Global generalized minimizers and classification

-Coming back to the scaling procedure outlined above, as $r\downarrow 0$ the domain of definition of $(K_{x,r}, u_{x,r})$ becomes larger and in the limit we attain ``global generalized minimizers'', namely generalized minimizers on the entire $\mathbb R^2$ .
-If for any such global minimizer $(K,u)$ of $E_0$ the set $K$ is empty, then $u$ must be an harmonic function and the upper bound \eqref{e:upper bound} implies, by Liouville's theorem, that $u$ is constant.
-This is the easiest ``elementary'' global minimizer .
 Two elementary types of global generalized minimizers correspond to the cases (b) and (c) explained above: in one case the set $K$ consists of an infinite line and in the other case it consists of three halflines meeting at a common origin at equal ($120$ degrees) angles.
 In both cases the function is piecewise constant (in fact, in an appropriate sense, the difference between all constant values must be $\infty$).
-This list exhausts the case of elementary global minimizers, which we define as generalized global minimizers whose Dirichlet energy vanishes identically on all compact sets, cf. Theorem \ref{t:class-global}.
+This list exhausts the case of elementary global minimizers.

-If the Mumford-Shah Conjecture \ref{c:MS} holds, there is then only another possible type of generalized global minimizer, namely $K$ can only be a half line.
-It can be proved that the corresponding $u$ must then take a rather special form, cf. Chapter 4. \begin{definition} We will call {\em cracktip} any pair $(K,u)$ in $\mathbb R^2$ which, up to translations, rotations, subtraction of a constant and change of sign can be described as follows: \begin{itemize} \item $K$ is the set $\mathbb R^+ := \{(t,0): t\in \mathbb R\}$; \item $u (x_1, x_2) = \sqrt{\frac{2}{\pi}} {\rm Re}\, \sqrt{x_1+ix_2}$ , where we use the convention that $\sqrt{z}$ is the branch of the square root yielding $i$ on $-1$, with branch cut on $\mathbb R^+$, namely,
+If the Mumford-Shah Conjecture~\ref{c:MS} holds, there is then only another possible type of generalized global minimizer, namely $K$ can only be a half line.
+It can be proved that the corresponding $u$ must then take a rather special form, cf. Chapter 4. \begin{definition} We will call {\em cracktip} any pair $(u,K)$ in $\mathbb R^2$ which, up to translations, rotations, subtraction of a constant and change of sign can be described as follows: \begin{itemize} \item $K$ is the set $\mathbb R^+ := \{(t,0): t\geq 0\}$; \item $u (x_1, x_2) = \sqrt{\frac{2}{\pi}} {\rm Re}\, \sqrt{x_1+ix_2}$ , where we use the convention that $\sqrt{z}$ is the branch of the square root yielding $i$ on $-1$, with branch cut on $\mathbb R^+$.
+In polar coordinates the function is given by